joshmobley/joshmobley.github.io/_posts/2017-01-27-using-classes-to-match-your-component-library.md

 subtitle: "Creating consistency across your HTML, CSS, and JS"
 date: 2017-01-27 14:00:00 -0500
 categories: writing
-tags: javascript development css architecture
+tags: javascript development css architecture components UI design
-excerpt: "Recently when assisting on an Angular 2 project, one of the requirements included gesture support for mobile devices, specifically swipe.
-Luckily, Angular 2 ships with some native support for HammerJS, a javascript gesture library."
+excerpt: "One method I've been exploring when working on new website projects is how to organize my javascript, css, and html to all be reflective of the component library that we're using to build our visual system."
 ---

 ### Intro